GET ORDAINED

 No exceptions for minors. (§ 37:1-6)

-Minors who are 16 or 17 can marry if they are legally emancipated, or with the written consent of each living parent who appears on their birth certificate, or with the authorization of the district court following a petition by a parent or guardian.
-Children under 16 years old can marry with authorization from a children's or family court division of the district court, upon request of a parent or legal guardian when certain conditions are met, or when the child is pregnant, and a certified copy of the judicial authorization is filed with the county clerk. (§ 40-1-6)
+Children under 16 years old can marry under the following conditions: with authorization from a children's or family court division of the district court; upon request of a parent or legal guardian when certain conditions are met; or when the child is pregnant, and a certified copy of the judicial authorization is filed with the county clerk. (§ 40-1-6)

-Minors between the ages of 16 and 18 years old can marry with the written consent of one or both parents, or a legal guardian, as circumstances require. (§ 14-03-02, § 14-03-17)
+Minors as young as 16 years old can marry with the written consent of one or both parents, or a legal guardian, as circumstances require. (§ 14-03-02, § 14-03-17)

 Minors who are 17 years old can marry with approval from a juvenile court, provided the intended spouse is not more than 4 years their senior, following a 14 calendar-day waiting period after the juvenile court’s approval is submitted to the probate court.
 In cases where both parties are 17 years old, only judicial approval and a waiting period apply. (§ 3101.01, § 3101.02, § 3101.04, § 3101.042).

-Minors between the ages of 16 and 18 years old can marry with the consent of a parent or guardian given directly to the authority issuing the license, or provided in writing in person to a judge of the district court or the court clerk of any county within the State of Oklahoma or a judge or clerk of a court of record (if out of state).
-Children under 16 can marry with approval from the court under special circumstances, such as pregnancy, if there is no objection from a guardian. (§ 43-3)
+Minors between the ages of 16 and 18 years old can marry with the consent of a parent or guardian, given directly to the authority issuing the license, or provided in writing in person to a judge of the district court or the court clerk of any county within the State of Oklahoma or a judge or clerk of a court of record (if out of state).

-Minors who are 17 years old can marry with the written consent of a parent or guardian and file an affidavit with the required information.
+Current law as of June 2025: Minors who are 17 years old can marry with the written consent of a parent or guardian and file an affidavit with the required information.
 Minors who have lived in the county for at least 6 months before applying for a license may not need a guardian’s consent, if that guardian lives out of state. (§ 106.050, § 106.060)

 No exceptions for minors. ( 23 § 1304)